adityakoushikk/ACPLearn/README.md

-# ACPLearn: A Deep Neural Network to predict novel anticancer peptides
+# ACPLearn: A Deep Neural Network to predict anticancer peptides

 Try it out: acp-learn.com